Tomatoes are in the Solanaceae

 Tomatoes also contain a plant cyclophilin, which are multi functional proteins.

-Tomatoes which have been pickled or preserved, e.g. chutney is also high in sulphites
+Tomatoes which have been pickled or preserved, e.g. chutney, tomato puree and ketchup are also high in sulphites

 olyols.
 Foods high in FODMAPs can cause symptoms of food intolerance, affecting the gastro intestinal system and this can be mistaken for a true IgE food allergy.